-"Qualcomm strongly supports FCC Chairman Tom Wheeler’s 5G initiative," said Qualcomm senior VP Dean Brenner.
+"Qualcomm strongly supports FCC Chairman Tom Wheeler’s 5G initiative," said Qualcomm SVP Dean Brenner.
 "Qualcomm has been developing the building blocks for 5G for years--- just as we pioneered the fundamental building blocks for 3G and 4G.
 While 3G and 4G connected people, 5G will connect everything.
 To bring 5G to fruition, Qualcomm is working to get the most out of every bit of spectrum across a wide array of available spectrum regulatory paradigms (including licensed and shared) and spectrum bands."

 "At Verizon, we wholeheartedly agree with the Chairman and applaud his leadership in bringing 5G to the American consumer," blogged Verizon exec Charla Rath following the speech.
 "We stand ready to work closely with Chairman Wheeler, the rest of the Commission, and other policymakers to turn our shared vision for 5G into a reality that will benefit millions."

 "At Verizon, we wholeheartedly agree with the Chairman and applaud his leadership in bringing 5G to the American consumer," blogged Verizon Charla Rath, VP, wireless policy development, following the speech.
 "We stand ready to work closely with Chairman Wheeler, the rest of the Commission, and other policymakers to turn our shared vision for 5G into a reality that will benefit millions."